-Knee injuries are common and occur in two main categories of onset.
+Knee injuries and knee pain are common and occur in two main categories of onset.
 Traumatic injuries from sports and falls are one major source.
 Sports are at an all-time high in our country, and now comprise a very diverse array of activities.
 From the traditional sports like football to very popular sports like skate and snowboarding, roller blading, or even breakdancing.
 The variety of stresses landing on the knee is expanding as fast as people’s desire for physical challenge.
 Unfortunately, the knee is not built to rotate or translate with much amplitude and so ligament and cartilage damage is a common consequence as the sports become more extreme.
 Modern surgical methods have made ligament and cartilage injuries a fairly routine procedure and combined with a proper physical therapy rehabilitation program, a person can be back in action often with full function in a year or less after major knee surgery.
 The world of sports medicine has advanced light-years from 40-50 years ago in terms of surgical procedures and rehabilitation strategies.
 This has benefitted the professional athlete all the way down to the occasional runner who just wants to stay active in terms of what modern medicine has to offer.
-Physical therapy has formed a strong partnership with the orthopedic surgeon since most post op situation need PT for the surgery to reach its full potential.
+Physical therapy has formed a strong partnership with the orthopedic surgeon since most post op situation need PT for the surgery to reach its full potential

 - Post-surgery recovery and rehab

 - Sports injuries